Vue Storefront is now Alokai! Learn More

 MIDDLEWARE_ALLOWED_ORIGINS=

-1. Create a middleware.js file.
+1. Create an index.ts file.
 This script is used to run the server middleware.

 (async () => {